Quantifying With Only Positive Training Data: Background

 With Equation~\ref{eq:acc:source} we conclude that if we know the actual values of TPR and FPR, we can calculate $p$ as a function of $\hat{p}$.
 That is, we can derive the actual proportion of positive observations $p$ from the biased $\hat{p}$ estimated by Classify and Count.
 This is the principle of Adjusted Classify and Count (ACC) \citep{Forman2005}, which is defined in the following equation, where $\widehat{\TPR}$ and $\widehat{\FPR}$ are estimates of $\TPR$ and $\FPR$, respectively:

 As ACC comes from Equation~\ref{eq:acc:source}, it produces perfect quantification when the estimates of FPR and TPR are both correct.
-However, $\widehat{\FPR}$ and $\widehat{\TPR}$ are typically empirically estimated with labeled training data and procedures such as $k$-fold cross-validation, which my lead to imperfect estimations.
+However, $\widehat{\FPR}$ and $\widehat{\TPR}$ are typically empirically estimated with labelled training data and procedures such as $k$-fold cross-validation.
+Therefore, such estimates may be imperfect, mainly when validation sets are limited or the class distribution is imbalanced.